yubo56/nonlinear_breaking/MEETING_NOTES.md

 - high k instabilities: due to improperly resolving the Gaussian, bad BC
     - delta P is from nonlinear term having nonzero integral

+# NOTES 07/13/18 Daniel call
+- Linearly increasing velocity at excitation zone?
+Probably can ignore
+- Damp nonlinear terms near the excitation zone
+- Explicit = RHS, use damping zone on RHS.
+    Implicit will give much higher-order Chebyshev coefficients on LHS, much less sparse matricies
+- Store LU decomp!!
+- Try to factor out all exponentials?
+- Sutherland finite diff vertical?
+    - Chebyshev is more accurate especially for wave-wave.
+- Gibbs ringing when lose exponential convergence
+- Probably use sigma << 1/kz

 ## TODO
 - plot spatial FT as function of time